Before starting with scheduling an export job, ensure that the FTP server is configured for Data Export.

 - Search a scheduled job: Use the search box to search for a specific export job

-- Filter list by status: See jobs with the current status - Active or Completed.
-By default, you will see both jobs
+- Filter list by status: See jobs with the current status - All, Active, or Completed.
+By default, All jobs are selected.

-- Actions: Click the More Options icon to Delete a job or View Execution log
+- Actions: Click the more ... icon to Duplicate or Delete a job and View Execution log

-- Job Execution Status: A job can have any of the following status - Yet to Execute, Success, In Progress
+- Job Execution Status: A job can have any of the following statuses - Yet to Execute, Success, In Progress

 - : Indicates the job is created and is yet to execute (not even once)